 Sure, skeptics can claim that this graphical representation is biased and that the approach hides the potential of over-investing in the infrastructure and under-delivering on the product front.
 This isn't entirely incorrect.
 This approach is not a silver bullet and requires close management, just like anything else.

 One important benefit that it introduces is that the technical debt is being managed (and kept at bay) from the very beginning of the product lifecycle.
 After all, keeping something at bay continuously vs. allowing it to spike and then trying to calm it down is (arguably) going to be cheaper in the long run.

 Introducing such an approach as a part of the organizational culture also cultivates pride in one's work and its deliveries.
 It doesn't exclude the possibility of a pragmatic decision to postpone certain infrastructure investments to future product milestones.

 As previously, depending on the complexity of the solution, initial investment in the infrastructure (and the anticipated delay in functional delivery) can be higher or lower.

-Recommendation: There’s only one chance to start things the right way.
-Each situation may have its own right or wrong, but combining the desire to build a solid product with strong business connection and guidance, will, probably, provide the best results.
-There is no shame in admitting that not everything can always be done properly under all possible constraints and in choosing one’s battles.
+Recommendation: There's only one chance to start things the right way.
+Each situation may have its own right or wrong, but combining the desire to build a solid product with a strong business connection and guidance, will probably, provide the best results.
+There is no shame in admitting that not everything can always be done properly under all possible constraints and in choosing one's battles.